Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 Glacial Preserver goes first because it’s the most problematic if a cast gets off.
 The tank doesn’t have to worry about people hitting the droid during Hazard Shielding and the Sporogenic Probe Droid does nothing except cast its deadly circle.

-You can also just sit there with it for 5 mins and wait for all your cooldowns to come back up for the final burn phase.
+Leaving the Sporogenic Probe Droid for last also allows you to sit there with it for 5 mins and wait for all your cooldowns to come back up for the final burn phase.

 Interrupt Assignments